isj4/ijson2/README.md

 # Compiling and linking
 Just use `make` and you will get libijson2.a
-The library works with gcc-7, gcc-8 and clang-5.
+The library has been tested with gcc-7, gcc-8 and clang-5.

-# Final thoughts
+# Reason for making this library
-This is not a work of love.
-It is a work of necessity.
 None of the C++ libraries I could find at the time had a liberal license or any exception guarantee.